S-loaiza-UAO/Deep-Learning/README.md

 # Deep-Learning Repository
-# Deep Learning para Datos Secuenciales: Un Repositorio de Exploración
+# Deep Learning for Sequential Data: An Exploration Repository

-Este repositorio está dedicado a la exploración y el aprendizaje de técnicas de Deep Learning aplicadas a datos secuenciales.
+This repository is dedicated to the exploration and learning of Deep Learning techniques applied to sequential data.
-Aquí encontrarás una colección de recursos, códigos de ejemplo e implementaciones de modelos para tareas como:
+Here you will find a collection of resources, sample code, and model implementations for tasks such as:
-- Procesamiento del Lenguaje Natural (PNL):
+- Natural Language Processing (NLP):
-- Análisis de sentimiento
+- Sentiment Analysis
-- Traducción automática
+- Machine Translation
-- Modelado de lenguaje
+- Language Modeling
-- Respuestas a preguntas
+- Question Answering
-- Análisis de Series Temporales:
+- Time Series Analysis:
-- Predicción de series temporales
+- Time Series Prediction
-- Clasificación de series temporales
+- Time Series Classification
-- Detección de anomalías
+- Anomaly Detection
-## Otros Dominios:
+## Other Domains:
-- Reconocimiento de actividad humana
+- Human Activity Recognition
-- Análisis de secuencias de ADN
+- DNA Sequence Analysis
-- Modelado de música
+- Music Modeling

 ## UAO - Evaluation Process